 A 2014 Deloitte report on the automotive industry’s mineral sourcing efforts described modern automobiles as “computers on wheels.”
 The growing number of electrical and electronic components now installed in automobiles means that even the most basic vehicles contain various components that use conflict minerals at some point in the manufacturing process.

-Register for our webinar, Navigating the Compliance Landscape in the Automotive Industry, to learn more about how you can manage regulatory data effectively in 2020 and beyond.
+Read our eBook, Navigating the Compliance Landscape in the Automotive Industry, to learn more about how you can manage regulatory data effectively in 2020 and beyond.

 The metals used in automotive manufacturing bring these companies in scope of several pieces of conflict minerals legislation, such as Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and the European Union (EU) Conflict Minerals Regulation.
 Under the Dodd-Frank Act, public companies must annually report on the presence of conflict minerals (defined as tin, tantalum, tungsten and gold, and collectively known as 3TGs) to the U.S. Securities and Exchange Commission.
 Even suppliers that aren’t directly in scope of the Dodd-Frank Act may be asked to submit data, as the OEMs they sell to are required to perform this supply chain due diligence.